Instructions for operation

 • View check count: You can view the number of inspections conducted on the selected date.

-• View device records : View inspection details for all tasks related to a specific device on the chosen date.
+• View equipment records : View inspection details for all tasks related to a specific equipment on the chosen date.
 You can click the icon to make temporary scheduling for pending tasks.
 You can modify personnel and time.
 The time can only be set for today and beyond.
 Temporary scheduling is a one-time action and will not affect the original schedule of subsequent inspection and spot check tasks.

 Table of Contents